Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 What Is Wage Garnishment, and How Does it Work?

-Your loan servicer doesn't have to go to court to get a garnishment order.
+Your student loan servicer doesn't have to go to court to get a garnishment order.
 It's different from when a private lender wants the court to take money from your bank account or paycheck.

 What if Your Wages Are Garnished?

-If the Department of Education garnishes your wages, you do have a few alternatives, including getting out of default.
+If the Department of Education garnishes your wages, you have a few alternatives, including getting out of default.
 You could also explore other ways to avoid having your pay withheld.

 Getting out of default